Aliases for NAT2 Gene

 GeneCards Summary for NAT2 Gene

-NAT2 (N-Acetyltransferase 2 (Arylamine N-Acetyltransferase)) is a Protein Coding gene.
+NAT2 (N-Acetyltransferase 2) is a Protein Coding gene.
 Diseases associated with NAT2 include Nat2-Related Altered Drug Metabolism and Drug-Induced Hepatitis.
-Among its related pathways are Phase II conjugation and Metabolism of xenobiotics by cytochrome P450.
+Among its related pathways are Caffeine Pathway, Pharmacokinetics and Phase II conjugation.
 GO annotations related to this gene include acetyltransferase activity and arylamine N-acetyltransferase activity.
 An important paralog of this gene is NAT1.

 UniProtKB/Swiss-Prot for NAT2 Gene